BOARD OF DIRECTORS

 Richard Companik

-Rich is a licensed real estate agent in Connecticut and Massachusetts, and has nearly three decades of business experience primarily focused on arts, entertainment, and media.
+Rich is a licensed real estate agent in Connecticut and Massachusetts and has nearly three decades of business experience primarily focused on arts, entertainment, and media.

 John Horton